 - The document is put into a database or ATS, along with thousands of other resumes.

 - The ATS attempts to match candidates to jobs.
-The database sifts through the resumes and parses their content for the relevant keywords they’ve chosen for that particular job.
+The database sifts through the resumes and parses their content for the relevant keywords they’ve fed into it for that particular job.

 - The only resumes selected are those that are formatted in a way that the ATS can “read”.
 And they have to contain enough of those relevant keywords.